astral-sh/ruff/docs/configuration.md

     # Like Black, automatically detect the appropriate line ending.
     line-ending = "auto"

+    # Enable auto-formatting of code examples in docstrings.
+Markdown,
+    # reStructuredText code/literal blocks and doctests are all supported.
+    #
+    # This is currently disabled by default, but it is planned for this
+    # to be opt-out in the future.
+    docstring-code-format = false

+    # Set the line length limit used when formatting code snippets in
+    # docstrings.
+    #
+    # This only has an effect when the `docstring-code-format` setting is
+    # enabled.
+    docstring-code-line-length = "dynamic"
     ```

 As an example, the following would configure Ruff to: